grndlvl/k8s-hello-app/docs/00-overview.md

-# Kubernetes Beginner Project – Dry Run
+# k8s-hello-app – Kubernetes Beginner Project

 Welcome! 🎉 This project is designed to help you get hands-on experience with Kubernetes by building, deploying, and operating a simple web app in a local environment.